Asana has become one of the most used project management platforms within a short span.

 You will find Workzone to be quite similar to Asana.
 The primary difference between the two platforms lies in user-friendliness.

 Of course, there’s more to it.
-Workzone is capable of doing a lot more than Asana.
+Workzone can do a lot more than Asana.
 It is provided with many useful features like displaying portfolios and task dependencies, among other things.

 Contrary to popular perception, Workzone covers quite a lot.
 It incorporates features like collaborative tools and time tracking.
 But it also goes a notch higher to help you with advanced analytics.
 Yes, it is a bit expensive, so those with a limited budget might not find it to be an ideal choice.